 Certificate of Attendance

-The Texas Department of State Health Services, Continuing Education Service certifies that this attendee participated in the educational activity listed above.
-The Texas Department of State Health Services, Continuing Education Service has awarded 1.0 hour(s) for attendance.
+The Texas Department of State Health Services, Continuing Education Service has designated 1.00 hour(s) for attendance.

 One of the requirements of continuing education is disclosure of the following information to the learner: